 - Joint swelling.

-There may be other side effects that accompany limping, such as:
+There may be other side effects that accompany limping depending on the underlying cause.

-- Lump and or heat on the limb.
+- Lump and or heat on the affected limb.

 - Missing fur from the affected limb.